QuentinRa/blog.quentinra.dev/proj/tests/index.md

 We will now introduce the concept of **assertions**.
-An assertion (assert) is something that returns true if what we are asserting is true, otherwise, it's raising an exception/failing.
+An assertion (assert) is something that returns true if what we are asserting is true, and raising an exception/failing otherwise.

 You will usually write a lot of classes/files, having methods/functions usually called **testWhatIamTesting** and inside, you are writing some code using assertions
 <span class="tms">(such as ``assertTrue(a_condition_here)``)</span>.

-Check out your language course now, and it will be explained inside how to write these assertions.
+You can now check out your language course, as it should be explained how to write these assertions.

 <hr class="sr">